Degenerate76/dockerfile-guacamole/README.md

 ## Docker-compose
-If you use [docker-compose](https://docs.docker.com/compose/) you can bulid and start all containers with:
+If you use [docker-compose](https://docs.docker.com/compose/) you can build and start all containers with:

     docker-compose up